taliaora/taliaora.github.io/_projects/4_project.md

 </div>

-As of today, I have a Time-Weighted Rate of Return (TWRR) of 312.85%, any my friend and I used the returns several time to pay for a lovely restaurant meal. :)
+As of today, I have a Time-Weighted Rate of Return (TWRR) of 312.85%, any my friend and I occasionally use the returns to pay for a lovely restaurant meal. :)